MarcosValens/TFG_Ready_Full/README.md

 ## Known bugs
 This is a project made by two persons, so the chances of having bugs is really high.

-For now we have tested almost everything and there are some bugs left to fix (or that we don't know how to fix yet).
+For now we have tested almost everything and there are some known bugs left to fix (or that we don't know how to fix yet).
 These are the following:

-### Chat
-If you open both clients on the same account (electron and web) and you go to the chat page on any of them, it will load as usual.

-But if one of the clients leave the chat room, the user that you're logged in with, it will disappear for everyone, but the user that's left logged in will still be able to talk (even tho it did disappear from the user's list).

 ### Data persistence
 If you select a network (or a host) in the web client, it will not appear as selected in the electron client.